The Three Personalities of America

 Together with his co-authors, Rentfrow analyzed a set of surveys that had been conducted between 2003 and 2015 in 2,082 U.S. counties—about two-thirds of all the counties in the country.
 The surveys asked three million people 44 questions about their habits and dispositions.
 Rentfrow and his co-authors focused on neuroticism, one of the “big five” traits that psychologists often use to measure personality, which is a tendency to feel depressed or anxious, and to respond more severely to stress.
 The study authors compared each county’s level of neuroticism to whether those counties later voted for President Trump in the 2016 election, and whether they had historically voted for Republicans.

 It turned out that neuroticism was, indeed, correlated with support for Trump.
 This was true even when controlling for each population’s racial makeup, education level, income, and political attitudes.
-In fact, neuroticism was strongly linked to more people voting Trump than they did for Republican Mitt Romney in the 2012 election.
+In fact, neuroticism was strongly linked to the margin by which Trump outperformed 2012 Republican nominee Mitt Romney.
 The trait alone appeared to have a link to Trump support.
 The same pattern held with Brexit votes, the study also found: The more neuroticism in a given area of the U.K., the more likely people were to support the country leaving the European Union.

 Based on this correlation, Rentfrow and his co-authors speculate that neuroticism was a force that attracted people to populist candidates and ideas.
 The more people in a certain region tend to worry, the authors posit, the more politicians can tap into those worries and drum up support for their populist messages.
 Trump, for instance, stoked voters’ fears about immigrants, terrorists, and other interlopers.
 Neuroticism particularly seemed to drive a shift toward Trump support in Pennsylvania, Wisconsin, and Ohio, the authors write—states that were thought to be crucial to Trump’s 2016 victory.